A small network operator can only appoint one Mobile Switching Center, whereas a large operator requires many MSCs.

 As mobile phones are run, it is important for the MSC to determine the location of each phone in order to effectively determine routing communication between them.

-For this purpose, Mobile Switching Center works with a large database known as Home Location Register (HLR), which stores relevant location and other information for each mobile phone.
+For this purpose, the Mobile Switching Center works with a large database known as Home Location Register (HLR), which stores relevant locations and other information for each mobile phone.

 Mobile Switching Center.